jenna-tb-ekwealor/academic-kickstart/content/post/nicar2020/index.md

   image: alligator.JPG
   caption: I got to see alligators in the Pearl River on a boat ride to Honey Island.

-- album: nicaralbum
-  image: pig.JPG
-  caption: A very exciting moment: running into this adorable (but damaging, I know) feral pig in the Honey Island swamp.

-- album: nicaralbum
-  image: mangrove.JPG
-  caption: Not to be out done by the big, the black mangroves (*Avicennia germinans*) were also a sight to behold.

 ---